mahyarmirrashedpro/personal-projects/stopwatch/README.md

 ## Verilog Implementation

-The Verilog code to implement the stopwatch is included in this directory for your viewing leisure.
+The Verilog code to implement the stopwatch is can viewed [here](https://youtu.be/5ri80YKdd5E) for your viewing leisure.